 Google has publicly stated that two websites which are otherwise equal in search results, if one has SSL enabled it may receive a slight ranking boost over the other.
 Your hosting provider may charge an annual fee for this feature.

 10. Link building

-In summary, SEO is about the overall experience for a searcher, and that experience starts the moment they enter a search query.
-The better their experience with you – from the meta description used for your results listing to the quality and relevancy of the content on your site and the ease with which they can move through your site – the better your SEO will be, too.
-So forget writing for search engines – write for humans.
+This article has covered some of the aspects that make for a good user experience – from the meta description used for your results listing to the quality and relevancy of the content on your site and the ease with which they can move through your site.